nyx-land/clestica/README.md

-# CL-Aether -- practical astronomy calculations with common lisp
+# CL-Aether: practical astronomy with common lisp

 This is a system that translates the equations in _Practical Astronomy with your Calculator_ by Peter Duffet-Smith into common lisp with no external dependencies.
 It's currently incomplete.